How to Fight a Speeding Ticket, Parking Ticket, and More

 Whether you’ve been charged with speeding, running a red light or even a parking ticket, you should know your options when it comes to disputing the offence.
 We’ll guide you through some options and make sure you’re prepared to take on the system if needed.

 Speeding is a major contributing factor for vehicle collisions across Canada.
-The result of those accidents can be fatal, so it’s no surprise that speeding tickets can be as high as $500, depending on which province you live in.
+The result of those accidents can be fatal, so it’s no surprise that speeding tickets can be northwards of $500, depending on which province you live in.

 The way speeding is enforced – through technology like cameras and radar guns – is not infallible and mistakes can be made by the officer administering the equipment.
 Speed cameras are also very unpopular and viewed as an unfair tax grab.

 Ontario scrapped photo radar in 1995 under then premier, Mike Harris.
-Now, Toronto hopes to install as many as 50 intersection cameras by year end, bringing about $11 million to city coffers, if the province approves.
-In 2017, there were close to 500,000 speeding violations in Ontario.
+Now, Toronto has installed as many as 50 intersection cameras.
+In Ontario, the average number of speeding violations in a 12-month period exceeds 500,000.

-Before we go into how to fight a speeding ticket, ask yourself an important question – how much is your time worth?
+Before we go into how to fight a speeding ticket, ask yourself an important question—how much is your time worth?
 Disputing a ticket requires a considerable amount of your time, including a possible daytime court appearance that could require a day off from work.
 Will the amount you lose from missing work be worth what you save in beating a ticket?
-Do the calculation.

 When you decide to dispute a speeding ticket, you will be given your day in court to plead your case in front of a judge or justice of the peace, depending on your province.
 Most agree that your best chance at beating a speeding ticket is by simply showing up and hoping the officer who issued the ticket doesn’t.
 There are plenty of reasons why he or she may no-show.